amolkharche13/Airgapped-images-pull/README.md

 ### Context
 While working with a customer in an air-gapped environment, I noticed that the ```./o11y-save-images.sh -i o11y-images.txt -f o11y-images.tar.gz``` script takes a significant amount of time to pull images and create the .tar file.

+### Potential workaround
 To address this, I modified the script to pull images in parallel.
 Pulling images with 4 concurrent pulls and compressing zip with fastest compression(gzip -1).
 This will reduce the time needed for pulling and compressing images by **~40%.**
 This improvement has been tested on a Droplet.

 Please test it and let me know if adding concurrent image pulling to the script would be worthwhile.

+### Analysis

 #### With concurrent pulling images.
  ```bash